 Tight Achilles Tendon

-Symptoms of Haglund Defomity
+Symptoms of Haglund Deformity

-Lab studies are not required for diagnosis of Haglund Deformity but may be done to rule out other possible causes of retrocalcaneal bursitis.
+Lab studies are not required for the diagnosis of Haglund Deformity but may be done to rule out other possible causes of retrocalcaneal bursitis.

-MRI is helpful in detecting the degenerative changes that occur within the achilles tendon.
+MRI is helpful in detecting the degenerative changes that occur within the Achilles tendon.
 Also useful to the surgeon to know the extent of the degenerative changes.

-Treatment of Haglund Defomrity
+Treatment of Haglund Deformity

-The treatment includes following.
+The treatment includes the following.

 Ice packs or bag of ice is applied to the area for about 20 minutes.
 Avoid direct application of ice on the skin.

 Heel Pads/ Shoe Modification/ Heel Lifts/Orthotics

 Heel pads are pads placed in back o the shoes and relieve some of the pressure of the shoes.